ViktorNfa/SpikingNeuralNet_FormationControl/README.md

 ## Acknowledgments

-This project was inspired by research into neuro-inspired computation and multi-agent systems, particularly those solving engineering problems such as formation control and collision avoidance.
+This project was inspired by research into neuro-inspired computation and multi-agent systems, particularly by what was learnt in the PhD course *FDD3558 Solving Engineering Problems with Neural-inspired Computation* at KTH Royal Institute of Technology.